 pH: 8.5 – 10.5

-pH is a measurement of the alkalinity or hard or soft water.
+pH is a measurement of alkalinity, which determines whether you have hard or soft water.
 Again, it’s best for outdoor furnaces to have harder water as the active ingredients in the water treatment neutralize hard water easier than softer water.

 Nitrites: no less than 730 ppm